AITA for Testing My Childhood Friends Friendship and Feeling Neglected?

 Comment from u/pizzaplease123

 Research indicates that friendships often ebb and flow, particularly during significant life transitions, such as moving for college or work.
-Dr. Barbara Fredrickson, a prominent psychologist, notes that maintaining a 'positivity ratio, having more positive interactions than negative ones, can help sustain friendships, even over long distances.
+Maintaining a 'positivity ratio,' having more positive interactions than negative ones, can help sustain friendships, even over long distances.

-To nurture these connections, she suggests scheduling regular catch-ups via video calls or texts.
+To nurture these connections, scheduling regular catch-ups via video calls or texts is suggested.
 This proactive approach not only keeps the friendship alive but also helps both parties feel valued and acknowledged amidst their busy lives.

 Comment from u/whispersinthewind